homesmac/Machine-Learning-Projects/README.md

 # Machine Learning
 Included are projects from the Google Dev Machine Learning course.
-Anaconda was giving me grief so I followed these instructions (Props to user Marco J from YouTube) for getting most of the packages up and running:
+Anaconda was giving me grief so I followed these instructions for getting most of the packages up and running:

 Note: sklearn requires scipy, scipy requires numpy and nose